hqmhc/yoco-react-next/README.md

 The `YocoCheckoutResult` has an `id` that you can use for verifying a payment with a server-to-server call.
 Learn how to use the API in the [official guide](https://deploy-preview-38--modest-shannon-b4f7f0.netlify.app/blackbird/sdk/save-card-during-payment#6-optional-verify-the-payment-succeeded).

+The [Postman collection](./docs/YocoBlackbirdv1.0.0.postman_collection.json) has a payment verification helper.

 ## Inline checkout experience
 The React SDK for Yoco comes with an `useInline` hook and an optional `InlineForm` component that you can use to deliver the [inline checkout experience](https://deploy-preview-38--modest-shannon-b4f7f0.netlify.app/online/inline/inline).